jbaublitz/getset/README.md

 }
 ```

-The above structure definition generates the following output.
+The above structure definition generates the following output with `cargo expand`.

 ```rust
 #![feature(prelude_import)]